Public Testimony and Input

 NCCIT Commissioners will be issuing a report in 2018 with the findings of their investigation and recommendations to local, state, and national entities.
 In addition to seeking information from witnesses appearing at the public hearing, the Commission also invites testimony and input from all members of the public in order to better understand how North Carolina became involved in CIA missions that led to the torture of dozens of people.
 One of the main ways this occurred was through the use of public airports for flights operated by Aero Contractors, a Johnston County-based aviation company.

-While the inquiry continues to gather facts, the Commission welcomes anyone with information to submit relevant information or questions for the commissioners to consider in the public hearing or in future instances before the final report is issued.
+While the inquiry continues to gather facts, the Commission welcomes anyone with information to submit relevant information or recommendations.

 The Commission wants to hear diverse points of view.
-It welcomes input from those directly involved or with direct knowledge of the events.
+It welcomes input from those directly involved, with direct knowledge of the events or just from concerned NC citizens.
 The Commission cannot accept classified information and does not invite anonymous testimony.
 It can, however, assure those who desire that their testimony will remain confidential.

-If you have information that may be relevant for the Commission to consider or a question to submit for the public hearings, email firstname.lastname@example.org or fill out the form below.
+If you have information that may be relevant for the Commission to consider, email email@example.com or fill out the form below.